-A: No. The training requirements under the PSMTIA are continuing education requirements that may be completed at any time during the calendar year.
-The New Business Orientation Packet is a valuable resource to get acquainted with the Division, the Central Database, and the requirements for each pawnshop or secondhand merchant
+A: No. The training requirements under the PSMCCTIA are continuing education requirements that may be completed at any time during the calendar year.
+The New Business Orientation Packet is a valuable resource to get acquainted with the Division, the Central Database, and the requirements for each pawnshop, secondhand merchandise dealer, or catalytic converter purchaser.